jharwell/sierra/docs/src/tutorials/plugin/engine/index.rst

           any modifications/additions.
           """

+.. _tutorials/plugin/engine/config:

 Configuring The Experimental Environment
 ========================================

-#.
-Define the ``ExpConfigurer`` class in ``plugin.py`` to configure
-   :term:`Experiments<Experiment>` in engine-specific ways.
+Define the ``ExpConfigurer`` class in ``plugin.py`` to configure :term:`Experiments<Experiment>` in engine-specific ways.
 This class is required.
 It should conform to :class:`~sierra.core.experiment.bindings.IExpConfigurer`.
 It is used in stage 1 *after* experiment generation, in case configuration depends on the contents of the experiment.

-   Some example use cases:
+E.g.:

 - Creating directories not created automatically by the simulator/project code.

 - Copying files which :term:`Project` or :term:`Engine` code expects to be found next to the main input file for each :term:`Experiment` or :term:`Experimental Run`.

+It is also used in stage {1,2} to tell SIERRA the type of execution parallelism that your :term:`Engine` wants to use via the ``parallelism_paradigm()`` function.

+..
+IMPORTANT:: :py:func:`~sierra.core.experiment.bindings.IExpConfigurer.parallelism_paradigm()`
+               is one of the most important parts of your :term:`Engine` definition, and will *dramatically* affect how experiments will be executed during stage 2.
+Engines can even select different paradigms depending on other configuration if they wish.

+Some guidance on selecting parallelism.:

+``per-batch`` parallelism is appropriate if:

+    - Your engine is a simulator of some kind, and is single threaded.
+In this case, there is no advantage to restricting parallelism to the level of :term:`Experiments <Experiment>`, and executing all runs in parallel (up to the level supported by ``--exec-env`` and available computational resources) is desirable for speed.

+    - You submit executable code directly in your ``--exec-env``.
+That is, instead of a "classic" HPC approach where you submit a job script which when run will run your code, you submit e.g., executable python code to the scheduler which it will directly run.

+    - You aren't concerned about hogging/using too many computational resources w.r.t. whatever you are running on/in.

+``per-exp`` parallelism is appropriate if:

+    - Your ``--exec-env`` is a "classic" HPC environment, and the scheduler gives you exclusive control over a set of resources dedicated to you when requested, and then you have to run SIERRA within that job with the allocated resources.

+    - You are worried about hogging/using too many computational resources simultaneously.

+    - Your engine is a simulator of some kind, and is multi-threaded.
+In this case, using per-exp parallelism can allow you to maximize the number of threads/simulation and thus handle larger workloads.

+``per-run`` parallelism is appropriate if:

+    - Your engine plugin targets real hardware such as robots.
+In this case, each experimental run requires multiple remote sub-processes to execute, one per agent, since you can't have single physical agent/robot be part of multiple experimental runs simultaneously.

 .. _tutorials/plugin/engine/generate: